Particular/docs.particular.net/nservicebus/pipeline/customizing-error-handling_content_core_(,6.0).partial.md

 snippet: CustomFaultManager

-This extension needs to be registered in dependency injection so that it can be invoked when failures occur.
+This extension must be registered in dependency injection so that it can be invoked when failures occur.
 Registration of this component can be done using the `INeedInitialization` interface.
 See also [dependency-injection child lifetime](/nservicebus/dependency-injection/child-lifetime.md).

 snippet: RegisterFaultManager